About Medical Detection Dogs

 What is Medical Detection Dogs’ view on non-accredited diabetic assistance dogs?
 Medical Detection Dogs is very concerned about untrained non-accredited dogs being supplied to alert to low and high blood sugars for people with Type 1 diabetes.
 It has been brought to our attention that at least one organisation has been training and selling these dogs for profit but not providing an aftercare monitoring or follow-up service.
 How do you know a dog is accredited?
 All Medical Detection Dogs’ coats carry the ADUK logo and all clients carry the ADUK passport or an official “in training” letter prior to qualification.
 Non-accredited dogs can be identified by the absence of this logo.

-Frequently asked questions (Cancer and Bio-Detection Dogs)
+Frequently asked questions about Bio-Detection Dogs

 Do you use specific breeds of dogs for cancer detection?
 All dogs and breeds have the capability to detect cancer and crisis situations in humans.
 However because our dogs screen samples on a carousel we select working breeds with a high hunt drive.
 Our dogs are a mixture of breeds including Labradors and working spaniels and are chosen according to their ability.
 It is important that they have good noses and love searching and hunting for toys.